xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 This article shows how to execute a test with different broswers locales with [Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html).

-## Use Data-driven tests with Desired Capability
+## Use Configured Desired Capability with data-driven tests.

 ### 1. Create a new test
 ### 2. Create a test suite

-## Use custom profiles in Desired Capabilities
+## Use Custom Desired Capabilities